Skip to main content

 How Much Storage Does Miren Provide?

 During the Developer Preview, we're providing unmetered storage.
-The intention is to implement a free tier and usage based pricing on the storage.
+The intention is to implement a free tier and usage-based pricing on the storage.
 We'll be sure to communicate often and clearly how we intend to proceed.

 The feature is designed to keep our costs low, and our intention is to pass that low cost on to our users.